Maintain your flower garden with these tips

 Once you know your soil type and have added compost and fertilizer as necessary, you can choose plants that will thrive in your home conditions.
 Once they've taken root and established themselves, they'll reward your hard work by returning for years to come.

 3.)Consider ornamental grasses.
 Whether planted on their own or used as filler, ornamental grasses provide useful groundcover.
-These groundcovers help with weed control and reduce the amount of time that must be spent pulling weeds by hand or using chemical herbicides.
+These groundcovers help with weed control and reduce the amount of time spent pulling weeds by hand or using chemical herbicides.
 Some ornamental grasses are available for the job, depending on your climate and watering needs.

 For optimal grass health, be sure to keep the grasses trimmed and fertilize annually to provide ample nutrition to the roots.
 With just a little upkeep, these groundcovers can offer beauty that lasts all season.